JDoelman/JDoelman/README.md

 📘 Currently in school at TCR Spijkenisse

-📖 Looking for an internship!
+📖 Doing my internship at W.T.

 💡 Interested in back-end and AI